Tom Ikara: Mbarara City FC

 Ikara played for Mbarara City FC in 2019 on loan where he played 21 out of 25 Uganda premier league matches after he was loaned from KCCA FC.

 Police FC (Uganda)

-Ikara joined Police FC after he signed a two year contract as a free agent on the 28 July 2020.
+Ikara joined Police FC after he signed a two-year contract as a free agent on the 28 July 2020.

 BUL FC

-Ikara joined BUL FC from Police FC in July 2022 after signing with a two year contract.
-In 2024, he signed a new two year contract with BUL FC that will end in 2026.
+Ikara joined BUL FC from Police FC in July 2022 after signing with a two-year contract.
+In 2024, he signed a new two-year contract with BUL FC that will end in 2026.

 Uganda cranes

 Ikara has played for Uganda cranes since 2018.
 He participated in the 2018, 2019 African Nations Championship (CHAN) qualifiers and also the 2021 CHAN finals.
-He was in the Uganda cranes team that participated in the FIFA 2026 World cup qualifiers and also Moroco AFCON 2025 qualifiers.
+He was in the Uganda cranes team that participated in the FIFA 2026 World cup qualifiers and also Morocco AFCON 2025 qualifiers.

 International career

-In 2024, Ikara joined Sidama Coffee SC from BUL FC after he signed a two year contract as a free agent.
+In 2024, Ikara joined Sidama Coffee SC from BUL FC after he signed a two-year contract as a free agent.